jupyterhub/repo2docker/docs/source/index.md

 ## Get started with repo2docker

-This tutorial walks you setting up repo2docker, building your first environment image, and running it locally with Docker.
+This tutorial walks you through setting up repo2docker, building your first environment image, and running it locally with Docker.

 ```{toctree}
 :maxdepth: 2